 I’ll be honest with you Daily Text Friends.
 I am living in a season of time right now where everything about my life is hard.
 My own interests feel overwhelming a lot of the time.
-In fact, I am living into a season where I don’t have the bandwidth for too much genuine concern for the welfare of others.
+In fact, I am living in a season where I don’t have the bandwidth for too much genuine concern for the welfare of others.
 In other words, it’s not in my self-interest to show genuine concern for the welfare of others.
 It’s not that I don’t care.
 It’s that I don’t have the capacity.
-I believe the Lord allows times like these in our lives to grow us beyond our self-interest and to build into us new Holy Spirit inspired capacities.
-I believe times like these, which I know many of you are also facing, are those times when the Holy Spirit whispers, “My grace is sufficient for you, for my power is made perfect in weakness.”
-1 Corinthians 12:9
+I believe the Lord allows times like these in our lives to grow us beyond our self-interest and to build into us new Holy Spirit–inspired capacities.
+I believe times like these, which I know many of you are also facing, are those times when the Holy Spirit whispers, “My grace is sufficient for you, for my power is made perfect in weakness” (2 Cor.
+12:9).

-Abba Father, we thank you for your son, Jesus, who has shown us what genuine concern for the welfare of others looks like.
+Abba Father, we thank you for your Son, Jesus, who has shown us what genuine concern for the welfare of others looks like.
 It’s extraordinary.
-I don’t have this capacity, Lord, but I know you do and if you are in me then your capacity can be mine.
-Thank you for leading me in this way.
-We pray in Jesus name, Amen.
+We don’t have this capacity, Lord, but we know you do and if you are in us then your capacity can be ours.
+Thank you for leading us in this way.
+We pray in Jesus’ name, amen.

 - Can you remember a time in your life where everything was hard?
 What did you learn in those days?

-- Why do most people look out for their own interest and not for the interest of Jesus Christ?
+- Why do most people look out for their own interests and not for the interests of Jesus Christ?

 For the Awakening,